entando/entando-docs/vuepress/docs/_posts/2023-08-14-streamlit.md

 ## Create the Streamlit app
 Use the [Streamlit install steps](https://docs.streamlit.io/library/get-started/installation) to prepare the directory for Streamlit development.

 1. Add `venv` and activate it.
-This will keep the python dependencies separated between projects.
+This will keep the Python dependencies separated between projects.
 > The activate path may be different depending on your OS.
 ``` bash
 python -m venv .venv